 June 15-July 14, 2014.
 Institute for Field Research (UCLA).
 The Three Peak Sanctuaries of Central Crete project is a University of Kent (UK) archaeological project that investigates Minoan peak sanctuaries in the rocky mountainous province of Malevyzi, in central Crete.

 TBD.
 The Grotte XVI is a large cave in the Perigord region of southern France.
 Excavations have been carried out in the cave since 1984 by the University of Tennessee (Jan F. Simek, PI) and the University of Bordeaux (Jean-Philippe Rigaud, PI).

 Iklaina Archaeological Project (Greece)

-June 16-July 7, 2013.
+Next field school will be in 2015.
 University of Missouri - St. Louis and Athens Archaeological Society.
 Situated at a strategic location overlooking the Ionian Sea, Iklaina appears to have been an important district capital of the Late Bronze Age (ca. 1600-1100 BC).
 This is the period also known as “Mycenaean” and famous for such mythical sagas as the Trojan War.